-On April 29th, Nextgov reported that the National Background Investigation Bureau (NBIB) is considering creating an “insider threat score” modeled on credit scores for certain federal government applicants, according to comments made at the National Security Alliance symposium.
+On April 29th, Nextgov reported that the National Background Investigation Bureau (NBIB) is considering creating an “insider threat score” modeled on credit scores for certain federal government candidates, according to comments made at the National Security Alliance symposium.
 The “insider threat score” would allow for the “continuous evaluation” of employees with a federal security clearance.
 NBIB is the agency tasked with issuing federal security clearances following the Office of Personnel Management data breach.
 Director Jim Onusko stated that the agency is interested in creating a “Fair Isaac-like score” which would compile and use “court records, mortgage transactions, and – if authorized – social media posts” to continuously determine whether individuals are eligible for a federal security clearance.
 The current system only reevaluates employees with a security clearance every couple of years.
-The new system would attempt to “reverse engineer the online activities” of applicants in order to “understand the behavioral components of leakers.”
+The new system would attempt to “reverse engineer the online activities” of candidates in order to “understand the behavioral components of leakers.”

 On April 28th, the Federal Trade Commission (FTC) announced an enforcement action against Expand, Inc. (Expand) for its deceptive educational lead generation practices.
 Expand operated the website Gigats.com (Gigats), which gathered online job postings and compiled personal information from consumers for “employment pre-screening.”
 According to the FTC complaint, the job postings that consumers applied for did not actually exist.
 Gigats would later sell the consumer data to for-profit colleges, universities, and career training programs.
 After Gigats collected the consumer’s personal information from job applications, “employment specialists” would contact the consumers and encourage them to enroll in educational programs.
 These educational programs would often pay between $22 and $125 for each consumer that the “employment specialist” successfully signed up.
 The FTC’s proposed court order seeks to ban Expand from “transferring consumer’s personal information to a third party without clearly disclosing that it will be transferred, and their relationship to the third party.”
 This is the FTC’s first enforcement action against educational lead generators.
 The proposed court order would require Expand to pay $360, 000 in order to avoid a fine of $90.2 million dollars.